Toowoomba railway station: History

 Toowoomba railway station represents an important site in the study of the railway network of Queensland.
 As the focal point of one of the major railway routes in Queensland the Toowoomba station has reflected the growth and decline of railway passenger traffic in Queensland.
 Conceived originally as an imposing two-storeyed structure the Toowoomba station was designed by Sir Charles Fox in England in mid-1866.
 As designed the building was to be prefabricated in England and shipped to Queensland.
 It was anticipated that this building would act as the administrative centre for the railways centred on Toowoomba.

 After the collapse of the Agra Bank in 1866, this contract was cancelled and a replacement structure erected instead.
 This was of a similar design to Laidley railway station.
 The building rapidly outgrew its usefulness and in 1871 the decision was taken to construct a new station.
-Delays occurred, but by March 1873, R. Godsall of Toowoomba, was awarded the contract.
+Delays occurred, but by March 1873, Richard Godsall of Toowoomba, was awarded the contract.
 This building designed by FDG Stanley, the Queensland Colonial Architect, was eventually handed over on 26 October 1874.
 As designed by Stanley and built, it was the first masonry station building to be erected in the Queensland country area.

 The original station design featured a refreshment-dining room area but by the turn of the century it was apparent that larger facilities would be required.
 Construction of a new Railway Refreshment Room Wing began in 1901, and was completed in 1902.
 Two major extensions were added on to these facilities; the Tea Room in 1915 and two extensions in the Dining Room area in 1920 and 1926.

 A further addition was made to catering facilities c.
 1937, with the provision of a kiosk.
 This is of interest as in 1930 the uniform gauge railway link had been opened from Kyogle to Brisbane effectively by passing Toowoomba as the interstate link.

 Extensions have been made progressively to station canopies and platforms as well within the station block itself.
 In 1906 the platform was extended towards Russell Street, and canopies followed this extension in 1911.
 During this period, a wrought iron overbridge was provided for pedestrian access in 1905 at the cost of £4,000.
 Two subsequent extensions followed in 1937 and 1949.
 In 1985 the overbridge was relocated to a sports ground near Grantham.